 If you book our rig, for example, Outdoorsy will email Heath and let us know.
 Then we can approve your booking if the dates work for us and set a pick-up time with you.
 We have 24 hours to approve your booking, which gives us plenty of time to discuss if the rental is worth our time and if the dates will work.

-To qualify to actually rent the RV, you’ll have to go through a background check to ensure you have no outstanding traffic violations or DUIs.
+To qualify to rent out your RV, you’ll have to go through a background check to ensure you have no outstanding traffic violations or DUIs.
 Outdoorsy will send you an email to show you how to do that.

 After you pick up the rental, Outdoorsy automatically pays out to the RV owner.
 It’s incredibly simple and easy to use and as I said earlier, with Outdoorsy, the renter will pay for insurance that covers up to a million dollars.

 Upon pick up, we’ll teach you how everything on the rig works and provide notes, just in case.
 We’ll record mileage and generator hours too.
 On return, you are required to clean the RV, make sure the tank is full, and pay for any mileage that exceeds the 100/day limit.

 Voila!
 You’ve just had an awesome RV vacation and you got to do it all in someone’s real RV, which is like nicer/bigger/better than any corporate RV rentals.

 Note: If you’re going to rent an RV, I highly recommend using one of these two services.
 Please don’t use Cruise America.
 They suck.
 They nickel and dime you for everything and their rigs are so incredibly ugly, and their customer service leaves a LOT to be desired.
 Plus, when you rent someone’s personal RV, everyone on the road doesn’t know you’re a tourist.

 Our Experience with Our First Outdoorsy Rental